-He died in August of 1882.
-After his death, his children (who included architect Arthur Rotch) established and endowed the Rotch Travelling Fellowship of the Boston Society of Architects, which provided grants to young architects, enabling them to travel in Europe and further their knowledge of the field.
+Benjamin Rotch died in August of 1882.
+After his death, his children established and endowed the Rotch Travelling Fellowship of the Boston Society of Architects to provide grants to young architects, enabling them to travel in Europe and further their knowledge of the field.

 On May 17, 1916, 3 Commonwealth was purchased from the Bullard family by John Stanley Ames.
 He and his wife Anna (Nancy) McKinley (Filley) Ames, made it their Boston home.
 They previously had lived at his family home at 306 Dartmouth.
 They also maintained a home, Langwater, in North Easton, that had been built for his parents, Frederick Lothrop Ames and Rebecca (Blair) Ames.

 John Stanley Ames’s family had founded the Ames Shovel Company in North Easton and later became major investors in the Union Pacific and other railroads.
 John Ames was a trustee of his family’s investments and bank director, and a noted horticulturalist.

 In June of 1916, he applied for (and subsequently received) permission to remodel the house, including adding a two-story brick addition at the rear, 22 feet wide and 14 feet deep.
 The work was designed by architects Little and Browne.
 Plans for the remodeling and addition, including detailed drawings of various interior features, are included in Historic New England’s Arthur Little and Herbert W. C. Browne Architectural Collection.